deanturpin/alpha/topologer/README.md

 ```

 ## TODO
-- [ ] Verify mode - test all the IPs defined in a hosts file
+- Verify mode - test all the IPs defined in a hosts file
+- extract CIDR
+- create IP map